Greenery that creates a neighbourhood

 Urban development

-The strengthening of cooperative living is a timely topic.
-In line with this, a community- and identity-building motif was developed in terms of urban planning, with buildings consisting of 10 to 14 residential units that are very similar with small variations.
-The purchase of the street that previously divided the area and its demolition has created a large, park-like, car-free plot of 2 hectares, on which the 14 residential buildings are arranged in an open structure.
-Compact volumes are grouped around three communal courtyards, forming manageable, networked units.
-The special feature is the large, contiguous open space without fences, which can also be seen as a symbol of the cooperative's openness towards the otherwise closed surrounding development.
+The promotion of cooperative housing is a highly relevant topic.
+In response, an urban design concept has been developed that fosters both community and identity.
+This is achieved through a series of houses, each containing 10 to 14 residential units, which share a similar design with slight variations.
+By acquiring and demolishing the road that previously divided the site, a large, park-like, car-free area of two hectares has been created, where 14 residential buildings are arranged in an open layout.
+Compact volumes are grouped around three communal courtyards, forming clearly structured and interconnected clusters.
+A defining feature of the project is the expansive, continuous open space without fences, which serves as a symbol of the cooperative’s openness contrasting the otherwise enclosed surrounding development.

 Site plan